SpaceShaman/SpaceAssistant/README.md

 - [x] Dark mode and light mode switch
 - [x] Plugins module
 - [x] GPTPlugin for text generation
+- [x] ThemePlugin for dark mode and light mode switch
 - [ ] Command recognition and execution for settings
 - [ ] Markdown support for text generation
 - [ ] Code support for text generation